Scholarship Applications Being Accepted

-The Barbara McChurch Memorial Scholarship will be available to a full- or part-time student enrolled in a transfer program with an Education major.
+The Barbara McChurch Memorial Scholarship will be available to a full or part-time student enrolled in a transfer program with an education major.
 Recipient must maintain a GPA of 2.5 or higher.

 E.S.
 (Bert) Metcalf Memorial Scholarship

-Established by relatives and friends of the former Rock Island County Superintendent of Schools and supporter of Black Hawk College.
+Established by relatives and friends for the former Rock Island County Superintendent of Schools and supporter of Black Hawk College.
 Preference given to a sophomore or older part-time student.
 Scholarship is for books only.

 Milan Area Rotary Scholarship

 Established by the Milan Rotary Club.
-Students must be residents of one of the following: Blackhawk, Andalusia, Bowling, Edgington, Buffalo Prairie, or Drury townships, or the portion of Rural Township and Mercer County within the Sherrard School District.
+Students must be residents of one of the following: Blackhawk, Andalusia, Bowling, Edgington, Buffalo Prairie or Drury townships, or the portion of Rural Township and Mercer County within the Sherrard School District.
 Student must demonstrate financial need.